Machine Learning for Conservative-to-Primitive in Relativistic Hydrodynamics: Introduction

 A central algorithmic step in hydrodynamics codes is the computation of the conservative-to-primitive (C2P) inversion.
 This calculation is performed by applying root finders at each mesh point and for each r.h.s. evaluation during the time evolution and it involves an evaluation of the EOS.
-In multi-dimensional simulations including microphysics, this procedure can become cumbersome and can lead to numerical errors and failures, see e.g. discussions in \cite{Noble:2005gf,Siegel:2017sav,Kastaun:2020uxr}.
-For example, general relativistic simulation of neutron star mergers with microphysics typically employ a C2P procedure composed of two nested root finders (Newton-Raphson algorithms) during which 3D interpolations of EOS tables are performed to find the searched-for variable (e.g. the pressure $\bar{p}(\rho,T,Y_e)$), e.g.~\cite{Sekiguchi:2015dma,Foucart:2016rxm,Radice:2018pdn}.
-This procedure is called at each grid point for each time subcycle, resulting in more than $10^{9}$ calls per millisecond of evolution in simulations that currently span up to hundreds of milliseconds \cite{Radice:2018pdn,Bernuzzi:2020txg,Nedora:2020pak}.
+In multi-dimensional simulations including microphysics, this procedure can become cumbersome and can lead to numerical errors and failures, see e.g., discussions in~\cite{Noble:2005gf,Siegel:2017sav,Kastaun:2020uxr}.
+For example, general relativistic simulation of neutron star mergers with microphysics typically employ a C2P procedure composed of two nested root finders (Newton--Raphson algorithms) during which 3D interpolations of EOS tables are performed to find the searched-for variable (e.g., the pressure $\bar{p}(\rho,T,Y_e)$), e.g.,~\cite{Sekiguchi:2015dma,Foucart:2016rxm,Radice:2018pdn}.
+This procedure is called at each grid point for each time subcycle, resulting in more than $10^{9}$ calls per millisecond of evolution in simulations that currently span up to hundreds of milliseconds~\cite{Radice:2018pdn,Bernuzzi:2020txg,Nedora:2020pak}.
 The computational cost of the C2P amounts up to ${\sim}18\%$ of the total cost for computing the r.h.s. of general relativistic equations in hyperbolic form.
 The C2P also impacts parallel computations and produces load imbalances since different mesh points (ranks) require different workloads.
-Moreover, the C2P computation is memory intensive as about $300$MB of EOS data must be loaded for these operations.
+Moreover, the C2P computation is memory intensive as about $300$~MB of EOS data must be loaded for these operations.
+A key goal of numerical relativity is to use such simulations to generate highly accurate gravitational wave signals.
+These are used to detect binary neutron star mergers in gravitational wave detectors such as the Laser Interferometer Gravitational Wave Observatory (LIGO) and then to perform parameter estimation to extract the parameters of the neutron stars from the wave signal.
+Improving the performance of simulations such as those detailed above will allow numerical relativity codes to generate more accurate gravitational waveforms more efficiently.

+This paper explores a new approach to the conservative-to-primitive inversion based on supervised learning.
+Specifically, the use of artificial neural networks is investigated in order to produce fast algorithms that can substitute either a multi-dimensional EOS interpolation or the entire transformation of variables without affecting the accuracy of the solution.
+Section~\ref{sec:method} summarizes the construction of simple neural networks for the EOS and the C2P adopting an analytical $\Gamma$-law EOS as a benchmark, \be \bar{p}(\rho,\epsilon) = (\Gamma-1)\rho\epsilon\,. \ee